dao-duc-tung/auto-audition/README.md

 The project should be done by using the Reinforcement-Learning-based method or some PID-based algorithm with the feedback mechanism to adjust the control.

-## Installation

-Config your own conda environment by using `conda_env.txt` file.

-Find your game PID in Task Manager and modify the `pid` item in `app.conf` file.

-Then run `app.py` file with admin permission.

-Press `Home` button if you want to recompute the speed.
-Press `Page Up` or `Page Down` button if you want to adjust the perfect time.

 ## Contributing